Risk analysis (business)

-Diligent risk analysis helps construct preventive measures to reduce the probability of incidents from occurring, as well as counter-measures to address incidents as they develop to minimize negative impacts on the organization.
+Diligent risk analysis can help construct preventive measures to reduce the probability of incidents from occurring, as well as counter-measures to address incidents as they develop to minimize negative impacts on the organization.

 A popular method to perform risk analysis on IT systems is called facilitated risk analysis process (FRAP).

 Facilitated risk analysis process

 FRAP analyzes one system, application or segment of business processes at a time.

 FRAP assumes that additional efforts to develop precisely quantified risks are not cost-effective because: